An Algebraic Introduction to Persistence: Introduction

 \section{Introduction}

 The main goal of this article is to present the theories of one-parameter persistence and of multiparameter persistence.
 Briefly, these theories study the representations of total orders such as $\Rbb$, and of products of total orders, respectively.
-Such representations arise naturally when studying fundamental geometric objects such as real valued functions on topological spaces, weighted graphs, and more generally, weighted simplicial complexes, such as Vietoris--Rips complexes of metric spaces.
+Such representations arise naturally when studying fundamental geometric objects such as real valued functions on topological spaces, and weighted graphs, such as Vietoris--Rips complexes of metric spaces.
 More context and motivations are given throughout the article.

 \paragraph{Structure of the article} In \cref{section:fundamentals-persistence} we present the fundamentals of persistence from the algebraic perspective.
 We recall the notion of linear representation of a poset (\cref{section:poset-representations}), we introduce \emph{persistent homology} (\cref{section:persistent-homology}), we introduce the \emph{interleaving distance} and the main theoretical results of one-parameter persistence (\cref{section:fundamentals-one-parameter-persistence}), and we give a bit of history (\cref{section:history}).